<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">https://heatmb.ca/?p=1730</guid>

-<p>The post <a href="https://heatmb.ca/heat-classic-golf-tournament/">HEAT CLASSIC GOLF TOURNAMENT Registration: Tuesday May 12, 2026 Tournament Day: Wednesday, July 8, 2026</a> appeared first on <a href="https://heatmb.ca">Heavy Equipment &amp; Aggregate Truckers Association of Manitoba Inc</a>.</p>
+<p>The post <a href="https://heatmb.ca/heat-classic-golf-tournament/">HEAT CLASSIC ANNUAL GOLF TOURNAMENT &#8211; WEDNESDAY, JULY 8, 2026.
+REGISTRATION IS NOW CLOSED (SOLD OUT)</a> appeared first on <a href="https://heatmb.ca">Heavy Equipment &amp; Aggregate Truckers Association of Manitoba Inc</a>.</p>

 ]]></description>

 <p><strong>Interested in being a sponsor?
-This tournament sells out every year and we&#8217;d love to have you be a part of its success.</strong></p>
+This tournament sells out every year and we&#8217;d love to have you be a part of its success.</strong> Email memberservices@heatmb.ca to get involved as a sponsor &#8211; limited opportunities remain.</p>

-<p>The post <a href="https://heatmb.ca/heat-classic-golf-tournament/">HEAT CLASSIC GOLF TOURNAMENT Registration: Tuesday May 12, 2026 Tournament Day: Wednesday, July 8, 2026</a> appeared first on <a href="https://heatmb.ca">Heavy Equipment &amp; Aggregate Truckers Association of Manitoba Inc</a>.</p>
+<p>The post <a href="https://heatmb.ca/heat-classic-golf-tournament/">HEAT CLASSIC ANNUAL GOLF TOURNAMENT &#8211; WEDNESDAY, JULY 8, 2026.
+REGISTRATION IS NOW CLOSED (SOLD OUT)</a> appeared first on <a href="https://heatmb.ca">Heavy Equipment &amp; Aggregate Truckers Association of Manitoba Inc</a>.</p>

 ]]></content:encoded>